The French Mistress

 The French Mistress is a comedy play by the British entertainer Sonnie Hale under the pen name Robert Munro about the arrival of a new young French teacher at a traditional public school.

-It premiered at the Wimbledon Theatre in June 1955.
+It premiered at the Prince of Wales Theatre, Cardiff in May 1955.
 Four years later it enjoyed a West End run of 185 performances, first at the Adelphi Theatre before transferring to the Prince's Theatre.
 The cast included Hugh Wakefield and Richard Bird.